The website of Jean Dar

 Jean Dar, 22 November 2017

-Colombia - El Carnaval de Barranquilla & Salsa Dancing in Cali
+Colombia - El Carnaval de Barranquilla, Salsa Caleña & Paisas

-My first stop in Colombia will be Barranquilla and the famous four day long Carnaval de Barranquilla, worlds second largest carnival and only surpassed by Rio de Janeiro in Brazil.
+My first stop in Latin America's oldest democracy will be the famous four day long Carnaval de Barranquilla, worlds second largest carnival and only surpassed by Rio de Janeiro in Brazil.
 This carnival is Colombia's most important folkloric celebration and was proclaimed a UNESCO Intangible Cultural Heritage in 2003.
-Scuba diving and freediving in Taganga may also be included, time permitting.
 I will then take private salsa dance lessons at a dance academy, and experience the real nighttime salsa vibe in Cali, "the salsa capital of the world".
 I will also visit Medellín in the Paisa Region of Colombian before flying to the DR.

 The Dominican Republic is one of the Caribbean's most geographically diverse countries, with stunning mountain scenery, desert scrublands, evocative colonial architecture and beaches galore.
 Some of the bays and coves where pirates once roamed form part of the country’s natural heritage.
-I hope to participate in the Carnival celebrations in both La Vega and Santo Domingo, go both freediving and scuba diving on different locations, dance Marengue and perhaps go wildwater rafting, hike through the jungle to the summit of Pico Duarte and even visit Haiti while I'm at it.
+I hope to participate in the Carnival celebrations in both La Vega and Santo Domingo, go freediving and scuba diving on wrecks and coral reefs, dance Merengue with locals and perhaps hike through the jungle to the summit of Pico Duarte while I'm at it.

 Copyright Jean Dar © All Rights Reserved